-Introduction to RNA-seq data analysis
+Introduction to RNA-seq data analysis course

-In this 16.5-hour course, participants will learn how to design, perform, and analyse an RNA-seq experiment.
+In this 17-hour course, participants will learn how to design, perform, and analyse an RNA-seq experiment.
 The course will cover the basic concepts of library preparation and sequencing, and the key aspects of an RNA-seq data analysis pipeline, focusing on gene expression quantification and differential expression analyses.
 Participants will also learn how to assemble a transcriptome de novo.

 Participants will get the chance to work hands-on with real datasets, using different bioinformatic tools.
 The aim of the course is to provide researchers with the necessary resources to understand and carry out a basic RNA-seq pipeline to study gene expression.